huggingface/hub-docs/docs/hub/enterprise-hub-gating-group-collections.md

 This feature is part of the <a href="https://huggingface.co/enterprise">Enterprise Hub</a>.
 </Tip>

-Gating Group collections allows organizations to configure gate all the repos in a collection, enabling **access requests** for all models or datasets in it.
+Gating Group Collections allow organizations to configure gated access to all the repos in a collection, enabling **a single access request** for all the models and datasets in it.

 ## Manage gating group as an organization admin